-The interactive visualization below highlights the global decline in the number of paralytic polio cases from 1980 onwards.
-In the early 1980s more than 350,000 people suffered from paralytic polio cases every year, in 2016 this number was only 46 paralytic polio cases.
-In the 1980s the world saw 20-times as many paralytic polio cases every day than today in an entire year.
+The interactive visualization highlights the global decline in the number of paralytic polio cases from 1980 onwards.
+In the early 1980s, an estimated 300,000 to 400,000 people suffered from paralytic polio cases every year.
+In 2020 there were 1873 paralytic polio cases.
+In the 1980s the world saw many more paralytic polio cases every week than today in an entire year.